 To facilitate easy and convenient movement of teachers between classrooms, technologies such as the NFC-based BenQ Tap 'N Teach, which allows for quick, touchless login with an NFC card, come in very handy.

 There’s no 100% protection against germs and we can’t promise a totally germ-free future, but the measures listed above go a long way towards bolstering classroom health.
 Together with good personal hygiene, they lay a path to recovery and better preparedness.
-After all, the goal is to get students back in classrooms as quickly and as safely as possible.
+After all, the goal is to ensure students are safe from similar outbreaks in the future.
 And even without a pandemic to think about, having cleaner and healthier environments can only be a good thing.

 Learn more about germ-resistant interactive displays that enable modern, immersive, and engaging learning-